Toenail fungus is a type of infection that causes discoloration, thickness, and brittleness to your toenail.

 helpful.
 Patients should wear shower shoes in public areas, and change

 shoes, socks, or hosiery at least once a day.
 Shoes should fit properly and

 be made of materials that breathe.
 Home pedicure tools should be

 disinfected after each use and avoid polish on discolored nails.

-Treatment consists of laser therapy and topical and/or oral medications.
+Treatment consists of topical and/or oral medications.